Spectrality of product-form self-similar measures and tiles: Introduction

-It is well known in classical Fourier analysis that the unit cube \( [0,1]^n \) is a spectral set with spectrum \( \mathbb{Z}^n \).
-The study of spectral sets is closely related to the Fuglede conjecture \cite{Fuglede1974}, which states that
+forms an orthonormal basis for $L^2(\mu)$.
+In this case, we call $\Lambda$ a \emph{spectrum} for $\mu$.
+If a spectral measure $\mu$ is the normalized Lebesgue measure restricted to a Lebesgue measurable set $\Omega\subseteq\mathbb{R}^n$ of positive and finite measure, then we say $\Omega$ is a \emph{spectral set}.
+It is well known in classical Fourier analysis that the unit cube $[0,1]^n$ is a spectral set with spectrum $\mathbb{Z}^n$.
+The study of spectral sets is closely related to the celebrated Fuglede conjecture \cite{Fuglede1974}, which states that:

 In his seminal paper, Fuglede showed that certain planar domains, such as triangles and disks, are not spectral.
-The conjecture was later disproved in both directions for \( \mathbb{R}^n \) with \( n \ge 3 \) by Tao \cite{Tao2003}, and by Kolountzakis and Matolcsi \cite{Kol2006',Matolcsi2005}.
-At present, the conjecture remains open in dimensions \( n = 1 \) and \( n = 2 \).
-Although Fuglede's conjecture fails in higher dimensions, positive results are known in several special cases \cite{Laba2001,Fan2019,IMP_2017,Shi_2019} and the references therein.
-In particular, Lev and Matolcsi \cite{Lev2022} proved that Fuglede's conjecture holds for all convex domains.
-Moreover, they proved that every spectral set admits a \emph{weak tile}, which is a measure-theoretic relaxation of the classical notion of translation tile.
-This result indicates that spectrality remains closely connected to geometric tiling properties.
+The conjecture was later disproved in both directions for dimensions $n \ge 3$ by Tao \cite{Tao2003}, and by Kolountzakis and Matolcsi \cite{Kol2006',Matolcsi2005}.
+At present, the conjecture remains completely open in dimensions $n = 1$ and $n = 2$.
+Although Fuglede's conjecture fails in higher dimensions, positive results have been established in several special cases (see \cite{Laba2001,Fan2019,IMP_2017,Shi_2019} and the references therein).
+In particular, Lev and Matolcsi \cite{Lev2022} proved that Fuglede's conjecture holds true for all convex domains.
+Moreover, they demonstrated that every spectral set is a \emph{weak tile}, which serves as a measure-theoretic relaxation of the classical notion of translation tiling.

-While spectral sets have been extensively studied, a complete classification of spectral measures is substantially difficult.
-It was shown in \cite{HLL_2013} that any spectral measure $\mu$ must be of pure type, namely, $\mu$ is discrete with finite support, singularly continuous or absolutely continuous with respect to Lebesgue measure.
+While spectral sets have been extensively studied, achieving a complete classification of spectral measures remains challenging.
+It was shown in \cite{HLL_2013} that any spectral measure $\mu$ must be of pure type; namely, $\mu$ is either discrete, singularly continuous, or absolutely continuous with respect to the Lebesgue measure.
+In the discrete case, the spectrality of $\mu$ is closely related to integer tilings \cite{HLL_2013}.
 In the absolutely continuous case, it is necessary \cite{DL_2014} that $\mu$ coincides with the Lebesgue measure on some measurable set $\Omega$.
-Therefore, the study of absolutely continuous spectral measures reduces to the original Fuglede conjecture.
-This reduction motivates a separate investigation of singular spectral measures.
-Accordingly, the primary focus of this paper is the spectrality of singular measures, with a further exploration of the spectral and tiling properties of the associated self-similar sets.
+Consequently, the study of absolutely continuous spectral measures naturally reduces to the original Fuglede conjecture.
+This reduction motivates a separate, dedicated investigation into singular spectral measures.